Mouhamadou Gueye: Toronto Raptors / Raptors 905 (2023–2024)

-Gueye joined the Toronto Raptors for the 2023 NBA Summer League and on July 21, 2023, the Legends traded his G League rights to Raptors 905.
+Gueye joined the Toronto Raptors for the 2023 NBA Summer League and on July 21, 2023, the Legends traded his G League rights to the Raptors 905.
 On August 1, he signed a contract with the Raptors, but was waived on October 20.
-Ten days later, he joined Raptors 905.
+Ten days later, he joined the Raptors 905.
 On December 1, he sustained a neck injury during the game against the Maine Celtics.
 Gueye was the leading candidate for a two-way contract with Toronto at the time but the injury ruled him out; the team instead signed Jontay Porter.

 On February 10, 2024, Gueye signed a 10-day contract with Toronto and two days later, he made his NBA debut on February 12 against the San Antonio Spurs, recording two points, three rebounds and two blocks in six minutes.
 On February 20, he returned to Raptors 905 and on March 4, he signed a two-way contract with Toronto.
 Gueye appeared in 11 games for Toronto and averaged 2.4 points and 2.1 rebounds per game.

 On June 25, 2024, the Raptors waived Gueye.